Welcome

 Promoting Regular Attendance

-The name and contact details of the senior leader responsible for the strategic approach to attendance in our school is:
+The name and contact details of the Senior Attendance Champion responsible for the strategic approach to attendance in our school is:

 Mrs Emma Donegan